niaid/tbp-cxr-outlier/docs/example.rst

     print("{} is an outlier".format(path_to_file))

-Multiple images can efficiently be processed by using Python `map` function, which
+Multiple images can efficiently be processed by using Python's `map` function, which

 .. code-block:: python